jmartinesdev/jankenpon-game/README.md

 It requires no prerequisites, you only need to run the script.
 If you don't have Python installed, you can visit [here](https://www.python.org/downloads/) to download Python

+## How to run the script

+Running the script is pretty easy, open a terminal in the folder where your script is located and run the following command :

+python3 run.py